rmoff/rmoff-blog/content/post/1brc.md

 ## Load the data into DuckDB

-I'll show you the steps I put this together with first, and then how to run it all in one go.
+I'll start by showing you the steps that I went through to put this together, and then how to run it all in one go.

+The first thing I did was read the CSV file into a DuckDB table.
+This is in-memory; whilst you can save it as a native DuckDB database I didn't since the reading of the CSV file is part of the timed challenge.

-First, we use the [`read_csv_auto`](https://duckdb.org/docs/data/csv/overview) function.
+To get the CSV file into DuckDB I used the [`read_csv_auto`](https://duckdb.org/docs/data/csv/overview) function.
 Let's check that this works as expected:

 ```sql
 🟡◗ SELECT * FROM READ_CSV_AUTO('measurements.txt') LIMIT 5;